atata-framework/atata.io/_includes/verification/general.md

 A verification works with retries until a condition is met or time is out.
 `AtataContext.VerificationTimeout` property is used with 5 seconds as the default value.
-`AtataContext.VerificationRetryInterval` property is used with 500 milliseconds as the default value.
+`AtataContext.VerificationRetryInterval` property is used with 200 milliseconds as the default value.

-#### Without Retries
+#### Without retries

 To execute an assertion without retries, use `AtOnce` property: